TOMToolkit/tomtoolkit.github.io/docs/tomarchitecture.md

 [![db layout](/assets/img/architecture/erd.png)](/assets/img/architecture/erd.png)

+## Models
+Django models are the classes that map to the database tables in your Django application.
+The TOM Toolkit models and the rationale behind them do are largely intuitive, but may require some explanation.

+### Target
+The `Target` model is relatively self-evident--it stores the data that describes the targets in your TOM.
+By default, that includes things like name, type, coordinates, and ephemerides.

+### ObservationRecord
+The `ObservationRecord` model describes an individual observation request for a single target.
+It stores the target as a foreign key, and can optionally store facility information and the parameters submitted for the observation.

+### DataProduct
+The `DataProduct` model can refer to a number of different things, but generally refers to a single file that is associated with a `Target` and optionally an `ObservationRecord`.
+A `DataProduct` has one of a number of tags, which at present include the following:

+- Photometry, a file containing photometric data
+- FITS, any FITS file not falling into the other categories
+- Spectroscopy, a file containing spectroscopic data
+- Image, a file containing image data, such as a JPEG or PNG

+A `DataProduct` type is file format-agnostic and refers to the data contained in the file, rather than the format itself.
+The type is necessary for making decisions on which operations can be executed using the data in a file.

+### ReducedDatum
+A `ReducedDatum` is a single point of data associated with a `Target` and optionally a `DataProduct`.
+The single data point is typically a single point of photometry or an individual spectrum.
+The `ReducedDatum` model has the following fields, in addition to its aforementioned foreign key relationships:

+- `data_type` is maintained on both the `ReducedDatum` and `DataProduct` for the case when data is brought in from another source, such as a broker
+- The `source_name` optionally refers to the original source of the data.
+The intent of this field was to track data ingested from brokers, but could potentially be used for other purposes.
+- `source_location` optionally gives a hard location to the source--for a broker, it would be a link to the original alert.
+- The `timestamp` time at which the datum was produced.
+- `value` is a `TextField` that can take any series of data.
+As implemented, photometry is stored as JSON with keys for magnitude and error, but the `TextField` provides flexibility for additional photometry values on the datum.
+Spectroscopy is also stored as JSON, with keys for `magnitude` and `flux`.

 ## Feedback and bug reporting

 We hope the TOM Toolkit is helpful to you and your project.
 If you have any